 Notes:

-writeLine adds the string it is passed onto the end of any text previously written, with a new-line character (\n) automatically appended.
+writeLine adds the string it is passed onto the end of any text previously written, with a newline character (\n) automatically appended.

 When execution reaches file.saveAndClose() the user will be presented with a dialog to confirm (or edit) the given filename and location where it is to be saved.